 Accessibility brings a better experience for everyone.
 Every time you dictate an email while you are driving a car when you ask Siri to make a call when you find yourself using the YouTube captions and the ability to use a menu under poor light conditions you are simply using the features exclusively designed for disabled users.

-Not just that, clients and employees of companies that prioritise accessibility experience long term benefits.
-As per Web Accessibility Initiative - accessibility drives innovation, enhances brand value, extends the market reach and minimises legal risks.
+Not just that, clients and employees of companies that prioritize accessibility experience long term benefits.
+As per Web Accessibility Initiative - accessibility drives innovation, enhances brand value, extends the market reach, and minimizes legal risks.
 It will be fair to say that digital accessibility is a sustainable business practice.

-The World Health Organization estimates that 15% of the world’s population—over 1 billion people have a disability.
+The World Health Organization estimates that 15% of the world’s population—over 1 billion people- has a disability.

 The Web Content Accessibility Guidelines are part of a series of web accessibility guidelines published by the Web Accessibility Initiative of the World Wide Web Consortium.